tangentsoft/pidp8i/doc/os8-run.md

 The most common activity for `os8-run` is to modify a system image.

 However, we often want to keep the original and modify a copy.
-For example, `os8v3d-patched.rk05`, a commonly used system image comes from modifying `os8v3d-bin.rk05`.
+For example, the PiDP-8/I software build system creates the default OS/8 RK05 disk image `v3d.rk05`, which in turn is a modified version of `v3d-dist.rk05`.
 We keep the latter around so we don't have to keep rebuilding the baseline.

 Instead of requiring some external caller to carefully preserve the old file, the "make a copy with arbitrary name" functionality was